aptible/www.aptible.com/source/legal/service-level-agreement.md

 **"Service Credit"** means a credit denominated in US dollars, calculated as set forth below, that we may credit back to an eligible account.

-**"Unavailable"** and **"Unavailability"** mean:

-- For apps, when all of your apps have no external connectivity
-- For databases, when all of your databases have no connectivity, as confirmed by our monitoring.
+**"Unavailable"** and **"Unavailability"** mean, for app services and databases, when your service or database is not running or not reachable due to Aptible's fault.
+This excludes (a) containers that are unreachable or not running because the container's provisioned resources (RAM, CPU, disk, as applicable) are insufficient; and (b) members of a database cluster where the cluster as a whole is running and reachable.

 ### 3. Service Commitments and Service Credits
-Service Credits are calculated as a percentage of the total charges paid by you (excluding one-time payments, e.g. for training, etc.) for the monthly billing cycle in which the Unavailability occurred in accordance with the schedule below:
+Service Credits are calculated as a percentage of the total charges due on your Enclave invoice for the monthly billing cycle in which the Unavailability occurred, applied proportionally to the Services that were Unavailable, in accordance with the schedule below:

-- For Monthly Uptime Percentage less than 99.95% but equal to or greater than 99.0%, you will be eligible for a 10% Service Credit.
+- For Monthly Uptime Percentage less than 99.95% but equal to or greater than 99.0%, you will be eligible for a Service Credit of 10% of the charges attributable to the affected resources
-- For Monthly Uptime Percentage less than 99.0%, you will be eligible for a 30% Service Credit.
+- For Monthly Uptime Percentage less than 99.0%, you will be eligible for a Service Credit of 30% of the charges attributable to the affected resources

+For example, if you have an app container that is Unavailable for 25 minutes, you would be eligible for a Service Credit for 10% of that container's usage for the month.

 We will apply any Service Credits only against future payments for the Services otherwise due from you.
 At our discretion, we may issue the Service Credit to the credit card you used to pay for the billing cycle in which the Unavailability occurred.
 Service Credits will not entitle you to any refund or other payment from Aptible.
 A Service Credit will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
 Service Credits may not be transferred or applied to any other account.